-Lincoln International advised Millbrook Healthcare Group on the sale of Ross Care to Medequip, a subsidiary of Medux
+Lincoln International advised HealthEdge Investment Partners on the sale of Corridor to WellSky, a portfolio company of Leonard Green and TPG Capital

 Any information or testimonials contained in this post may not be representative of the experience of other clients and is no guarantee of future performance or success.